Solutions

 2.1 Provision of the Licensed Services.
 Subject to Customer’s compliance with the terms and conditions of the Agreement (including payment of the applicable Fees (as defined below)), Impartner shall make the Licensed Services available to Customer, Partners, and Portal Users for internal business purposes during the Term.

 2.2 Affiliates.
-A Customer may enter into an Order Form on behalf of itself and its Affiliates, if expressly stated in the applicable Order, and subject to the following conditions: (i) Customer has the authority to enter into the Agrement on behalf of its Affiliates; (ii) Customer remains responsible for its Affiliates’ compliance with the terms of the Agreement and any breach of the Agreement by a Customer Affiliate shall be deemed to be a breach by Customer; (iii) all use limits, as described in the Order Form, and other platform-related limitations of Customer arising from the Agreement shall be applied in the aggregate across Customer and all Customer Affiliates.
+A Customer may enter into an Order Form on behalf of itself and its Affiliates, if expressly stated in the applicable Order, and subject to the following conditions: (i) Customer has the authority to enter into the Agreement on behalf of its Affiliates; (ii) Customer remains responsible for its Affiliates’ compliance with the terms of the Agreement and any breach of the Agreement by a Customer Affiliate shall be deemed to be a breach by Customer; (iii) all use limits, as described in the Order Form, and other platform-related limitations of Customer arising from the Agreement shall be applied in the aggregate across Customer and all Customer Affiliates.
 Notwithstanding the foregoing, Customer is solely entitled to a single instance of the Licensed Services, unless expressly set forth in an Order Form.
 If additional instances are required, for any reason, including for an Affiliate to have unique functionality independent from the Customer’s instance, additional implementation and/or subscription fees will apply, or the Affiliate may be required to enter into a separate Order Form.

 2.3 Licensed Services Requirements.
-Impartner may make changes (including updates, updates, or other improvements) to the Licensed Services, on the condition that such changes do not materially diminish the features or functionality of the Licensed Services or the commitments set forth in the Service Level Agreement.
+Impartner may make changes (including updates or other improvements) to the Licensed Services, on the condition that such changes do not materially diminish the features or functionality of the Licensed Services or the commitments set forth in the Service Level Agreement.
 Customer acknowledges, however, that its purchase of the Licensed Services is for the current version of the Licensed Services, and not contingent on the delivery of any future functionality or features, nor dependent on any oral or written comments made by Impartner or its personnel regarding future functionality or features.

 2.4 Third-Party Applications.
 Impartner does not offer licenses to any Third-Party Applications.
 Customer is responsible for obtaining its own licenses to Third-Party Applications, and Customer agrees to comply with the applicable terms and conditions.
 Impartner does not make any warranties with respect to any Third-Party Applications.
 Except for Impartner’s obligations related to Google Ads for Channel (if applicable) Customer maintains all obligations related to the implementation, customization, and exchange of data between Customer and any Third-Party Applications.